 Definition of short-handed in English:

-1Not having enough or the usual number of staff or crew: the kitchen was a bit short-handed [as adverb]: the management worked short-handed
+1Not having enough or the usual number of staff or crew: the kitchen was a bit short-handed [as adverb]: because two cashiers were out with the flu, we worked short-handed

 More example sentences

 - Staff at St Luke's are short-handed, meaning the ones who are there are having to work in more than one area.

 - According to sources in Ambon, these battalions have been utilised because the army is short-handed.

 - He had checked her records earlier, and the only reason she was hired as a maid was because the staff was really short-handed.

 2 Ice Hockey (Of a goal) scored by a team playing with fewer players on the ice than their opponent.